- PowerShell It allows you to list, filter, and export drivers with cmdlets such as Get-WmiObject and Get-WindowsDriver.

 This mode shows signed drivers with additional useful information for security audits or integrity checks.
 And you can always consult driverquery /? to see all available parameters and adjust the output to your needs.

-One of the advantages of driverquery is that You can integrate it with PowerShell using ConvertFrom-CSVIf you generate the output in CSV format and pipe it, you'll obtain objects that can be manipulated from PowerShell.
+One of the advantages of driverquery is that you can integrate it with PowerShell using ConvertFrom-CSV .
+If you generate the output in CSV format and pipe it through the command line, you'll obtain objects that can be manipulated from PowerShell.
 A classic example would be:

 driverquery.exe /v /fo csv | ConvertFrom-CSV | Select-Object "Display Name", "Start Mode", "Paged Pool(bytes)", Path

-It should be noted that both driverquery and certain standard WMI queries focus primarily on drivers registered in the system, many of them loaded into the Boot or managed through the registry at HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services.
+It's important to note that both `driverquery` and certain standard WMI queries primarily focus on drivers registered with the system , many of which are loaded at startup or managed through the registry at HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services.
 Some drivers that are dynamically injected at runtime may not appear in these lists.

 List drivers from PowerShell with Get-WindowsDriver

-For more advanced scenarios, especially when working with Windows offline images (for example, mounted WIMs), the cmdlet is very useful Get-WindowsDriver, which is part of the DISM tools accessible from PowerShell.
+For more advanced scenarios, especially when working with offline Windows images (mounted WIMs, for example), the Get-WindowsDriver cmdlet , which is part of the DISM tools accessible from PowerShell, is very useful.

 This cmdlet allows you to display information about driver packages for both the running Windows installation and an image mounted in a folder.
 The main syntax is divided into two main modes of use: offline and online.